Russ256/DataRepositoryCore/README.md

 Generic Data Repositories for Entity Framework Code

 # Summary
-There two repositories implemented:
+There are two fully generic repositories implemented:
-1. IReadDataRepository - For non tracked entities, use for faster performance when updates not required.
+1. IReadDataRepository - For non tracked entities, use this for faster performance when updates not required.
 1. IDataRepository - For tracked entities.

 # Instructions